-A good number of category E premises were also assessed by officers needing to work at home due to self-isolation etc by following our alternative intervention strategy for category E premises.
+A good number of category E premises were also assessed by Apprentice Environmental Health Officers following our alternative intervention strategy for category E premises.

-A total of 524 complaints were received by the Service.
+A total of 666 complaints were received by the Service in 2022/23.
 All complaints receive some level of response and officers follow a work instruction in relation to when action, including an onsite visit to the premises needs to be taken.
 As a minimum, complainants will be contacted and be given information about the action that will be taken.